k173-x/codeit/CONTRIBUTING.md

 4. The PRs will be tested to ensure it works

 Well, that's it! :smile: And what to do next?
 You know it! **Best of luck!** And don't forget to star this repo if you like it! :wink:

+Oh and if you perform well in your contribution, you'll have chance to get featured! :smile: :heart: